Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Introduction and statement of results.

 The main theorems, Theorem \ref{theoremconjecture} and Theorem \ref{algebraictheoremconjecture} can be shown in a virtually algorithmic way.
 For this we proceed as follows.
 Given an ideal $\mathcal I$ of $\K[x_1, . . . ,x_n]$ or $\K\{x_1, . . . ,x_n\}$ we choose a finite set of generators of $\mathcal I$ and consider their product $f(x_1, . . . ,x_n)$.
 Then we complete $f$ to a system of (pseudo)polynomials $F_i(x_1, . . . ,x_i)$, $i=1,. . . ,n$, see Definition \ref{systempseudopolynomials}.
-This process, explained in details in subsections \ref {proof} and \ref{construction}, involves a generic linear change of coordinates.
+This process, explained in detail in subsections \ref {proof} and \ref{construction}, involves a generic linear change of coordinates.
 That is the only point not entirely algorithmic.
 It follows from Theorem \ref{theorem}, see Proposition \ref{canonicalstratification}, that the canonical stratification associated to a system of (pseudo)polynomials admits locally {\aaa} trivializations.
-To get regular arc-wise analytic stratifications we need to refine this construction and in particular to consider not only $f$ but also its partial derivatives with respect to $x_n$ in order to get a system of (pseudo)polynomials $F_i$ that we call derivation complete, see Example \ref{derivationcomplete}.
+To get a regular arc-wise analytic stratification, and hence a Whitney stratification, we need to refine this construction and consider not only $f$ but also its partial derivatives with respect to $x_n$.
+This way we get a system of (pseudo)polynomials $F_i$ that we call derivation complete, as explained in Example \ref{derivationcomplete}.